QUALITY DECLARATION - SUMMARY

 There are no other data sources with which ABS R&D data for the Business sector can be directly compared.
 However, some observations can be made which suggest the survey outputs give a reasonable indication of real world expectations and events.
-For example, trends in R&D survey data aligning with trends in values claimed, or intending to be claimed, through the R&D Tax Concession Scheme.
+For example, trends in R&D survey data aligning with trends in values claimed, or intending to be claimed, through the R&D Tax Incentive Scheme.

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

-In addition to non-sampling errors, factors which may affect the comparability of 2011–12 estimates with those of previous cycles are described below:
+In addition to non-sampling errors, factors which may affect the comparability of 2013-14 estimates with those of previous cycles are described below:

-- From the 2007-08 cycle, Type of activity, fields of research and socio-economic data have been collected and compiled based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).
+- From the 2007-08 cycle, type of activity, fields of research and socio-economic objective data have been collected and compiled based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).
 Prior to this, these data were based on the Australian Standard Research Classification (ASRC).
 The implementation of updated classifications in the 1999-2000 and 2007-08 reference periods represent breaks in the relevant time series.

 R&D, as collected by the ABS, is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-The ABS Survey of R&D, Businesses also uses classifications specific to R&D: results presented in this release are based on the ANZSRC 2008
+The ABS Survey of R&D, Businesses also uses classifications specific to R&D: results presented in this release are based on the ANZSRC 2008.

 Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
-See the Revisions sections of the Technical Note

 Additionally, for a more comprehensive interpretation of the definitions and classifications relating to R&D activity, refer to:

-This page last updated 5 September 2013
+This page last updated 3 September 2015